Jenolan Caves Travel Guide

 The Jenolan Caves are located just 175 kilometres west of Sydney in the Jenolan Karst Conservation Reserve.
 This world-renowned park is in the Central Tablelands of New South Wales.
 During your journey to the park, you will pass a beautiful and diverse landscape of mountains, forests, and plains.
 This area of the Central Tablelands receives about 975 millimetres of rainfall each year.

-The Jenolan Caves are filled with incredible geological features and are the oldest open caves on Earth, so be ready to experience a bizarre ancient world.
+The Jenolan Caves are the oldest open caves on Earth, so be ready to experience a bizarre ancient world.
 During the hottest and coldest months of the year, the Jenolan Caves will help you escape the elements.
 This underground wonderland has a stable temperature of 15 degrees throughout the entire year.

 The cave system also has many named formations to take in.
-The Grand Column is a sight that you must see before you leave the area.
-This giant limestone pillar stands proudly in one of the most frequently visited chambers of the cave system.
-You should also explore the world-famous Imperial Cave.
+The Grand Column is a giant limestone pillar that stands proudly in one of the most frequently visited chambers of the cave system.
+You should also explore the Imperial Cave.